Mangoes Several Health Benefits Catch Customers Attention During Summer Season: Nutrition Expert - UrduPoint

 Mangoes' Several Health Benefits Catch Customers' Attention During Summer Season: Nutrition Expert

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jun, 2023 ) :The mangoes are the most popular and highly demanded fruit during the summer season with various health benefits and over 600 varieties are available in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jun, 2023 ) :Mangoes are the most popular and highly demanded fruit during the summer season with various health benefits and over 600 varieties are available in the country.

 Aside from their sweet, delicious taste, mangoes also offer numerous health benefits, as stated by a nutrition expert.